L. HUDSON, SEEDSMAN,

 Click for photo »

 'CANARY ISLAND AGASTACHE'.
 Pale rose flowers on a minty-scented perennial to 2 feet.
 Canary Islands.
-May take up to 8 - 12 weeks to germinate.
+Surface sow, needs light, germinates in 8 - 12 weeks.

 'ANISE HYSSOP', 'WONDER HONEY PLANT'.
 Lavender-blue flowers in large spikes from early June till frost.
 Hardy perennial to 3 - 4 feet with strongly anise scented leaves.
 N. Central U.S. The leaves are used fresh or dry as a tea or seasoning, especially by the Indians.
 The flowers produce abundant nectar and it is an excellent honey plant.
 Birds like the seed.
 Blooms the first year.
 Germinates best with GA-3.
 Year-old seed germinates in 1 - 3 weeks.